Destination

 Everest base camp trek for beginners

-Well, if you plan to trek in Nepal, no matter which trek you choose, you need to walk for 5-6 hours and, some days, about 7-8 hours while carrying a light backpack.
-So Everest is similar to other treks; and beginners can trek this with willpower and determination.
+Everest trek is no exception however, beginners with strong willpower and determination can make it to the destination.
 Furthermore, the well-maintained trails, with the availability of teahouses and lodges along the way, and beginners with basic physical fitness with no serious illness can easily complete this trek.

 Arrival at the Kathmandu Airport: